Insider Selling: OFG Bancorp (NYSE:OFG) Director Sells 5,000 Shares of Stock

-OFG Bancorp (NYSE:OFG – Get Rating) Director Edwin Perez sold 5,000 shares of the business’s stock in a transaction on Wednesday, November 30th.
-The shares were sold at an average price of $28.50, for a total transaction of $142,500.00.
-Following the sale, the director now directly owns 55,000 shares in the company, valued at $1,567,500.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+OFG Bancorp (NYSE:OFG – Get Rating) Director Edwin Perez sold 5,000 shares of the company’s stock in a transaction dated Friday, December 2nd.
+The stock was sold at an average price of $28.40, for a total value of $142,000.00.
+Following the completion of the sale, the director now owns 50,000 shares of the company’s stock, valued at approximately $1,420,000.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

 Edwin Perez also recently made the following trade(s):